austindickey/memory-game/README.md

 # GameHeros

+**Note: After deploying this site to Github Pages, it seemed to break my localhost version.
+The site cannot find the CSS styles or the img folder.**

 This is a game that test your memory.
 Click on an image without clicking on the same one twice until you have clicked all 12 to win.
 This game will run continuously.

 ---